 sudo apt update && sudo apt upgrade -y

-Install Python 3.10 using Apt
+Install Python 3.10 with APT Package Manager

 First, install the prerequisite for adding custom PPAs: